estepi/SpliceNet/README.md

 * singlecor.R

 Compute single correlation for a given dPSI table
-* Input: Numeric matrix, only dPSI values, scaled or not...
+* Input: Numeric matrix (only dPSI values, scaled or not), mininum correlation value, scripts folder, sample name

-* Output: for each pair of correlation it returns Pearson correlation and (adjusted) pvalue
+* Output: for a given threshold of correlation, it returns the edgelist:
+**   so, tg: source and target original order
+**   Pearson cor and absCor, with  pvalue and fdr,
+**  source and target alphabetically ordered,
+**   link's name

 # Extract centrality
 -  Net-centrality_CL_cor.R (for command line)